Julian22222/PRACTICE/Next_and_NestJS/README_NEXT_RENDER_OPTIONS.md

 ![pic01](https://github.com/Julian22222/PRACTICE/blob/main/Next_and_NestJS/IMG/next1.JPG)

-Using Client Component in a Server Component if you need
+You can use Client Component in a Server Component if you need

-Server component → wraps → Client component
+- Server component → wraps → Client component
-Client component ❌ cannot import server components.
+- Client component ❌ cannot import server components.
-Client component Runs code in the browser
+- Client component Runs code in the browser

-Server (by default)
+Server Component is by default

 - Can fetch data
 - can use async await